Economic Sustainability is Key Issue in 21st Century

-The population of the Earth is now consuming 1.3 times its available resources, Will Day, chairman of the UK’s Sustainable Development Commission and an advisor to the UN Development Programme (UNDP) warned Ireland’s business leaders today, but out of the chaos come opportunities, reports John Kennedy.
+The Earth’s population is now consuming 1.3 times its available resources, Will Day, chairman of the UK’s Sustainable Development Commission and an advisor to the UN Development Programme (UNDP) warned Ireland’s business leaders today, but out of the chaos come opportunities, reports John Kennedy.

-Speaking at the Green Economy Business & Leadership Briefing in Dublin this morning, Day (pictured) said that sustainability is the single biggest business opportunity of the 21st century.
-Everything from the carbon challenge, global warming, food supply and security suggests the world is at a serious tipping point.
-But on the other hand, in all of these challenges, Day said, there are opportunities.
+Speaking at the Green Economy Business & Leadership Briefing in Dublin this morning, Day said that sustainability is the single most significant business opportunity of the 21st century.
+Everything from the carbon challenge, global warming, food supply and security suggests the world is at a severe tipping point.
+But on the other hand, in all of these obstacles, Day said, there are opportunities.

-“Human society is part of the biosphhere and we forget that.
-The economy is a subset of human society, so in theory we’re in charge of this thing – in practice, the last two years have lead me to question whether we are in charge...but that is the theory.”
+“Human society is part of the biosphere, and we forget that.
+The economy is a subset of human society, so in theory, we’re in charge of this thing – in practice, the last two years have lead me to question whether we are in charge, but that is the theory.”

-Day presented an self-confessed apocalyptical assessment of where humanity stands in relation to what we’ve done to our planet.
+Day presented a self-confessed apocalyptical assessment of where humanity stands about what we’ve done to our planet.
 “Is our economy fit for purpose or will it drag us over the side of a cliff?
-We’ve not done very well recognising the cost of our activity and we’re about to pay the price of that failure.
+We’ve not done very well recognizing the cost of our activity, and we’re about to pay the price of that failure.
 25 September was the date we started using more than this planet’s stuff.
 We are now consuming 1.3 times the earth’s supply of resources.”

 To illustrate his point he described how farmers in China are now collecting pollen, drying it and are painting flowers because they are running out of crops to feed their animals.
-He said there’s a chance we’re still breathing the air that would have been Julius Caesar’s last breath, because it takes 18 months for any release of gas to be mixed completely with global atmosphere.
+He said there’s a chance we’re still breathing the air that would have been Julius Caesar’s last breath because it takes 18 months for any release of gas to be mixed entirely with the global atmosphere.
 “What comes out of a factory chimney matters.”

 Day said that firstly the earth is running out of water.
-Out of the world’s water supply – 1.4bn cubic kilometres - 98pc of that is salt water.
-Of what’s left two thirds is frozen in glaciers.
+Out of the world’s water supply – 1.4bn cubic kilometers – 98pc of that is salt water.
+Of what’s left two-thirds is frozen in glaciers.
 “That doesn’t leave us with much drinkable water and remember we have to share it.
 Extreme water stress does not lead to a functioning economy.
 The Murray River in Australia does not have enough water to secure critical human needs in 2010.
 There are cities running out of water around the world.
-Bankers are suggesting we create a financial market in water rates, I’m not reassured by that.”
+Bankers are suggesting we create a financial market in water rates; I’m not reassured by that.”

-Agriculture, he says, is the biggest user of water globally, industry curiously is more modest.
+Agriculture, he says, is the most significant user of water globally, industry curiously is more modest.
 “But reality bites – by 2030 India, home to 1bn-plus people will have a 50pc gap between supply and demand.
 In China, that gap will be 30pc.”

 Food, Day warns, will be a big deal in the future.
-“One pound of grain fed beef requires 3,000 gallons of water.
+“One pound of grain-fed beef requires 3,000 gallons of water.
 Water and food are completely linked.
-When climate change starts to bite we will see up to 50pc reduction in food production.”
+When climate change starts to bite we will see up to a 50pc reduction in food production.”

 Opportunity out of adversity